 The current will experience "zero" states when using any electrode with AC output.
 Those are the moments when the electrode goes from DCEP to DCEN, and in that transition, it hits the zero output current.
 That's when electrodes cut out, or arc fluctuation occurs, making them difficult to weld.

 The addition of potassium compounds allows the E6011 to keep the arc ignited as the output current goes through no-output periods.
-This electrode is basically meant to substitute for the E6010 if you use the old buzz box AC stick welders and if you experience arc blow with E6010.
+This electrode is basically meant to substitute for the E6010 if you use the old buzz box AC stick welder and if you experience arc blow with E6010.
 But when welding on AC, the current slightly reduces the penetration.

 E6012 Welding Rods